MYavuzYAGIS/Automotive-Cybersecurity/notes.md

 So instead of standard ethernet, we use `Automotive Ethernet` which can take care of these issues.

+Bus techologies , compared to ethernet, can be more cost effective given cabling prices all through the vehicle.

 ### Comparing Ethernet to CAN(Controller Area Network) and FLEXRAY